fcdimitr/fglt/README.md

 -   [Contributors](#contributors)

 # Summary
+This package is associated with the article

+Dimitris Floros, Nikos Pitsianis and Xiaobai Sun, "[Fast Graphlet Transform of Sparse Graphs](https://ieeexplore.ieee.org/document/9286205)", IEEE High Performance Extreme Computing Conference, 2020.

+If you use this package, please cite this paper.

 We provide `FGlT`, a `C/C++` multi-threading library, for Fast Graphlet Transform of large, sparse, undirected networks/graphs.
 The